 Press the fan control button to increase the fan speed and airflow.
-Press the button to decrease it.
+Press the fan speed is button to decrease it.
 The level of the fan speed is shown in the display.

 When is selected, air flows from the upper vents on the back of the center console.